DareFail/Django-Multisite-Boilerplate/README.md

 ```

-## Acknowledgements
+## Past Sponsors

 Thanks to Roboflow for sponsoring this project.
-Get your free API key at: [Roboflow](https://roboflow.com/)

 ## License